kleijnweb/swagger-bundle/README.md

 ## Won't:

  * Handle Form posts.
  * Generate your API documentation.
-Use your Swagger document, plenty of options.
+Use your Swagger documents, plenty of options.
  * Mix well with GUI bundles.
 The bundle is biased towards lightweight API-only apps.
  * Work with JSON Swagger documents.
  * Do content negotiation.
 May support XML in the future (low priority, see [#1](https://github.com/kleijnweb/swagger-bundle/issues/1)).